-Does well in the Southwest.
+It does well in the Southwest.
 It will get about 40 ft. tall and 20 ft. wide.
-It gets big enough to give out good shade or just use a landscape tree.
+It gets big enough to give out a good shade or just use a landscape tree.
 Nice large glossy thick leaves that are resistant to insects.

 Bracken’s Brown Beauty

-These trees don’t mind the hot sun but you will need to water more often during the mid-summer months especially after the first 3-4 years of initial planting.
+These trees don’t mind the hot sun but it is essential to water more often during the mid-summer months especially during the first three of four years of growth.

 Fertilize about every 2-3 months with a good nitrogen-based fertilizer.
 You could use Iron or iron chelate to keep your Magnolia tree a nice green color.